chrispsn/mesh-spreadsheet/README.md

 - A syntax that has nice dict and table literals and lets you specify expected/conversion types for external files.
 - Sandboxing.
 - A UI for editing calculated columns, and per-column formatting rules.

+### Packaging

+- A fully-in-browser WASM version, to make Mesh easier to try out.
+- A containerised (Dockerised?) version, to make installation easier.

 ### Deep dive: editable dicts and tables